If the synesthetic concurrent is (or includes) colour, it can also be called Chromesthesia.

 very loud or live music creates a better and more intense visual experience,

-volume as they find it too unpleasant to be able to see anything at all.
+with brighter colours, while for others it is impossible to listen to loud sounds as they feel "attacked" by aggressive shapes or find it too unpleasant and painful to be able to see anything at all.
 As

 the volume of a song gradually fades to zero, some synesthetes’ colours become